naclsn/sel/README.md

   at the first item and `repeat 1` can never 'lose' its unbounded charateristic safely

-`-t` will give the type of the whole expression.
+The CLI `-t` option will give the type of the whole expression.

 ## Builtins